-Color Indication

-Green Service is operating.

-Red Service is not operating correctly, for example, telnet daemon failed to start.

-Orange Problems were encountered performing a service, for example, EMS failed to pair.

-Grey Service is disabled.
+Color Indication Green Service is started and operating as expected.
+Red Services is not operating correctly, or failed to start.
+Orange Service is started and operating, but requires attention or configuration to operate as expected.
+Grey Service is stopped.
+White Service cannot be disabled.

 - 2. To enable or disable a service, toggle the associated Service button to On or Off.
 For details, see Services Settings. - 3.
-To pair Kraken with Haivision-EMS, toggle the Haivision-EMS button to On and click Configure.
-See the following section, Pairing Kraken with Haivision EMS.
+To select which network interfaces allow access to the Kraken Web and API interface, hover over the Webserver row and click Configure.
+See Services Settings for configuration details.